abinvs-2019/click_rec_camera_pacakge/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package can be used to access the camera of a device and take photos of it.
+This package can be used to access the camera of a device from take photos of it.

 ## Features